Albertoocbs/Albertoocbs/README.md

 ## Hello World ! 👋

-I'm Alberto, a Junior data Scientist and student at 42 Lausanne.
+I'm Alberto, a Junior Data Scientist and student at 42 Lausanne.

 ------